Osteosarcoma: An Introduction

-The Liddy Shriver Sarcoma Initiative is pleased to support osteosarcoma research and has funded $600,000 in osteosarcoma research grants.
+The Liddy Shriver Sarcoma Initiative is pleased to support osteosarcoma research and has funded and co-funded more than $1.1 million in osteosarcoma research grants.
 Those who have been impacted by osteosarcoma know that it is a rare and difficult disease.
 It often strikes children and young adults, and treatment can involve up to a year of aggressive chemotherapy and surgery.
 It is our hope that research will lead to newer and better treatments for those who are diagnosed with osteosarcoma.

 The following research studies were funded by the Initiative after sarcoma experts agreed that they were clinically relevant and scientifically sound:

 $340,400 Grant: In this global collaborative study, Drs.
 Nielsen, Blay, Demicco, Maki, & Thomas aim to reveal the immune system's role in osteosarcoma and undifferentiated pleomorphic sarcoma and to build a foundation for the use of immunotherapy in sarcoma treatment.